shadowed1/Chard/README.md

 2. Choose your distro: <br>
    `Option 1` is Chard Arch, which supports Steam, Heroic, Flatpak, and is the recommended option for most users. <br>
    `Option 2` is Chard Gentoo, tailored for ChromeOS development.
 This enables running Gentoo binaries + toolchain in ChromeOS outside of chroot. <br>

 3. For ChromeOS users, `CTRL-ALT-REFRESH` enters VT-2.
-Log in as `chronos` and run:
+Log in as `chronos` and run these three commands on their own:
 ```
 cd
 sudo mv Chard_Installer /usr/local